a-p-jo/MCLIP-M/README.md

-# MCLIP-M : Minimalist Command Line Interface Password-Manager
+# MCLIP-M v1.1

-MCLIP-M is a simple utility written 100% in C; It has **no dependencies as it uses only the standard C library**.
+MCLIP-M, Minimalist Command Line Interface Password-Manager, is a simple utility written 100% in C; It has **no dependencies as it uses only the standard C library**.

 ## Features :
 - **Generation :** Generate pseudo-random passwords consisting of *all* characters.
 Default size is 32 characters, this can be customized easily.